 (Fetuses are the result of a Tesla and any normal Wyrm Breed)

 - Shelf-Sitting Display Jar: $50

-- Leviathan Wings - Varies (Will be included in a leviathan cost quote when commissioned.)
+- Leviathan Wings - Ask for Quote (Will be included in a leviathan cost quote when commissioned.)

 Once you've adopted a Wyrm, the next thing to do is make sure they are registered.
 Registering allows you to show off your Wyrm collection, as well as to have all of their data collected so they are eligible to participate in the Breeding Season.
 You'll need to register with a Furaffinity or Deviantart account (Deviantart is preferred, so you have a chance to participate in CruinndracFarms events.)
 When you register, you can choose if you want to be a public breeder (if you want to be contacted by others during the breeding season), but keep in mind that the more Wyrms there are in the breedable population, the more fun the game is for everyone.

 To register your Wyrm, have a link to their posted picture (with datacard) from our Deviantart, or have an image of your Wyrm uploaded so we can create a datacard for you.
 Click here and fill out the form: Registration Link

 A list of registered wyrms can be found: Registry Link